Skip to main content

 Once submitted, Anyscale runs the job as specified in the entrypoint command, which is typically a Ray Job.
 If the run doesn't succeed, the job restarts using the same entrypoint up to the number of max_retries.

-anyscale job submit --name=my-job \
+anyscale job submit --name=my-job-name \

 --working-dir=. --max-retries=5 \